-Applications of advanced technologies profoundly influence the way people work, live, communicate, and access information.
-TRU has expertise in soft computing, discrete mathematics and statistics, optimization and industrial automation.
-TRU's research strengths also lie in the areas of Discrete Mathematics and Statistics, especially in Combinatorics and Optimization.
-This research-which has wide applications in network liability, communication efficiency, quality control, enterprise scheduling and software designing-includes developing mathematical programming models of natural systems and human impacts on natural systems, and bioinformatics.
+TRU has expertise in soft computing, applied mathematics, discrete mathematics, statistics, optimization and industrial automation.
+This research-which has wide applications in network liability, communication efficiency, quality control, enterprise scheduling and software designing-includes developing mathematical models of natural systems and human impacts on natural systems, and bioinformatics.

-In the area of computing, a research group in evolutionary computing is investigating the design of evolutionary, self-organizing, real-time systems in robotics with a focus on nanosystems.
-Other areas of investigation include: discovering algorithms for machine learning or training on neural networks and fuzzy neural networks; digital speech processing and numerical computation; handoff mechanisms to support multimedia services in wireless communications; ethernet passive optical networks; and internet multicast algorithms, and directional routing algorithms over virtual networks.
+TRU research in this area is very diverse, including the investigation of the design of evolutionary, self-organizing, real-time systems in robotics with a focus on nanosystems, discovering algorithms for machine learning or training on neural networks and fuzzy neural networks; digital speech processing and numerical computation; handoff mechanisms to support multimedia services in wireless communications; ethernet passive optical networks; and internet multicast algorithms, and directional routing algorithms over virtual networks.